hegde-sachin/pre-commit-cpp/README.md

 ## C/C++ Hook Prerequisites

-1. clang-format hook in pre-commit-cpp requires `clang-format` executable, which is available for macOS, Linux and Microsoft Windows.
-Use brew (on macOS) or apt (on Ubuntu) to install it.
+1. clang-format hook in pre-commit-cpp requires `clang-format` executable.
+Use brew (on macOS) or apt-get (on Ubuntu) to install it.
 For Windows, please read [http://releases.llvm.org/download.html](http://releases.llvm.org/download.html).
-2. cppcheck hook in pre-commit-cpp requires `cppcheck` executable, which is available for macOS, Linux and Microsoft Windows.
+2. cppcheck hook in pre-commit-cpp requires `cppcheck` executable.
 Use brew (on macOS) or apt (on Ubuntu) to install it.
 For Windows, please read [http://cppcheck.sourceforge.net/#download](http://cppcheck.sourceforge.net/#download).

 ## C/C++ Hook Installation